goretkin/FixArgs.jl/docs/src/index.md

 ```

-The circularity would be broken by defining
+Breaking this circularity is possible by defining

 ```julia
 function iterate(gen::(@xquoteT map(::F, ::I))) where F, I